DhruvaG2000/SmartDuinoSensorHub/README.md

 ## Precautions

-1. Use a good quality USB type B micro Cable to power the Arduino NANO BLE.
+1. Use a good quality micro USB type B cable to power the Arduino NANO BLE.
 Otherwise you may face glitchy OLED text or arduino hangs.
 2. Double check the I2C, GPIO and other pins before soldering.

 ## References: